Scandium element close-up with metallic sheen

 • Scandium has been used in the control rods of nuclear reactors due to its excellent resistance to neutron capture, helping regulate nuclear fission reactions.

-• Scandium is believed to be formed primarily through nucleosynthesis in supernovae, which are massive stellar explosions.
-This means that the scandium in our environment has cosmic origins from these cataclysmic events in the universe.
+• Scandium is believed to be formed primarily through nucleosynthesis in supernovae, meaning the scandium in our environment has cosmic origins from massive stellar explosions.

 You may also like: